Together for a cause, since 1959.

 • Nick Stevens

 Nick is co-founder and director of Benstead Holdaway, a privately owned real estate advisory and funds management business.
-Nick is a proud Ashgrovian and Brisbane local, having attended Marist College Ashgrove and further completing a Bachelor of Laws and Masters of Business (Applied Finance) at QUT.
-As a supporter of the dinner since 2014, Nick is a new face to the Committee and is dedicated to ushering the next generation of supporters to the Xavier community.
+Nick is a proud Brisbane local, having attended Marist College Ashgrove and further completing a Bachelor of Laws and Masters of Business (Applied Finance) at QUT.
+As a supporter of the dinner since 2014, Nick is dedicated to ushering the next generation of supporters to the Xavier community.

 • Jack Stickley